Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Laser surgery is also called bloodless surgery.
 It is done with a special laser scalpel that cuts the tissues and coagulates the blood vessels at the same time.
 Laser surgery offers the possibility of intervention on highly vascularized tissues, such as muscles and bones.

 The absence of bleeding enables a reduction of the contamination of the surgery field and greater ease of intervention.
-Laser surgery also helps reduce the edema of the surrounding tissues that occur after the procedure.
+Laser surgery also helps reduce the edema of the surrounding tissues that occurs after the procedure.
 Usually, cats that benefit from laser surgery recover faster.

 Why Do Cats Love Laser Pointers?